Deploy with git push

 Go to the end of the editor contents and add a new line containing the previously generated public key.

-The public key is a single line that starts with ssh-rsa , followed by a quite long list of characters and ending with the ServerName - DeveloperName comments specified during the creation of the key.
+The public key is a single line that starts with ssh-ed25519 (for Ed25519 keys) or ssh-rsa (for RSA keys), followed by a quite long list of characters and ending with the developer name you specified in the comments during the creation of the key.

 Create a new repository on the server